Domaine la BouïssiereGigondas | Rhône Valley

 Harvest is performed by hand, and grapes are partially destemmed and lightly crushed, depending on the vintage.
 Fermentation on indigenous yeasts takes place in unlined cement tanks or stainless steel tanks; wines age in a combination of tank, larger foudre and barrique.
 Wines are bottled by gravity and are unfined and unfiltered.

-While much of Vacqueyras appellation occupies the valley’s warmer (and wetter) lowlands, the Faravel family’s vines sit on a plateau north of the village and as such, produce fresher, more balanced fruit.
+While much of the Vacqueyras appellation occupies the valley’s warmer (and wetter) lowlands, the Faravel family’s vines sit on a plateau north of the village and as such, produce fresher, more balanced fruit.
 With large quartz stones and sand, soils here remind of Châteauneuf-du-Pape.
+Always a powerful yet suave wine, one that can age in step with the best of the region.

 Estate founder Antonin Faravel once said, “If you want a great Burgundy, buy a young Gigondas and age it.”
 The family’s high-altitude vineyards showcase old-vine Grenache at its most silky and spicy.
 A stunningly supple and complexly flavored wine every vintage.